 These URLs work just as effectively in an RSS reader as they do in your email campaigns.
 Now we’ve got our content, let’s move on to placing it in an email campaign.

 Using Instagram photos in a recurring email campaign

-We’ll start with adding photos to recurring RSS campaigns first, as it’s by far the easiest way to ensure images get pulled into your email templates.
+We’ll start with adding photos to recurring RSS campaigns first, as it’s the easiest way to ensure images get pulled into your email templates.
 It’s also a good option if you want to share your photos automatically and on a regular basis.

-Keep in mind that if there are no new photos taken during the daily/weekly/monthly time period between recurring campaigns, a campaign will not send.
+Keep in mind that, if there are no new photos taken during the daily/weekly/monthly time period between recurring campaigns, a campaign will not send.